Updated on: November 1, 2024

 Short on time?
 Here's the best free Windows antivirus for 2024:

 But it’s important to keep in mind that every free antivirus has limitations.
-That’s why I always recommend investing a little bit into premium antivirus software that includes protection against all types of malware — with extra features like a virtual private network (VPN), dark web monitoring, and a password manager (Norton 360 has all of these features, is ranked as the best antivirus software for 2024, and is very affordable).
+That’s why I always recommend investing a little bit into premium antivirus software that includes protection against all types of malware — with extra features like a virtual private network (VPN), dark web monitoring, and a password manager (Norton 360 has all of these features and is ranked as the best antivirus software for 2024).

 That said, it’s better to use the best free antivirus than no antivirus at all!
-I found several good free antivirus programs that offer improvements over Windows’s built-in protections, as well as features that aren’t included in Windows Defender at all.
+I found several good free antivirus programs that complement and improve upon Windows’s built-in protections and include features that aren’t included in Windows Defender.

 🥇1.
 Norton — Best Overall Windows Antivirus in 2024

-Norton is my favorite Windows antivirus on the market — and while it doesn’t currently have a free plan, it offers a risk-free 60-day money-back guarantee, which gives you 2 months to try it out and see if it’s right for you.
+Norton is my favorite Windows antivirus — and while it doesn’t have a free plan, it regularly offers free trials and has a risk-free 60-day money-back guarantee, which gives you 2 months to try it out and see if it’s right for you.
 It has an advanced malware engine, a wide range of additional features, and affordable plans that cover up to 10 devices across all operating systems.

-• Secure browser — shields users from online threats while ensuring a private, safe browsing experience.
+- Private browser — shields you from online threats while ensuring a safe browsing experience.

 There are several plans available, but Norton 360 Deluxe is the best value — plus, with our special 58% discount, you can get it for only $49.99 / year*.
 US users can also check out Norton’s LifeLock plans that start at $99.99 / year* and add identity theft protection with up to $1M in insurance payouts and legal assistance.
 All of Norton’s plans are covered by a 60-day money-back guarantee.